MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 Containers are an isolated, resource controlled, and portable runtime environment that runs on a host machine or virtual machine.
 An application or process that runs in a container is packaged with all the required dependencies and configuration files, giving it the illusion that nothing exists outside of its container.
 Because of this, the container will only use the resources its host provisions and won't touch any resources provisioned for other containers.

-Let's get to know some terms you'll find useful as you begin to create and work with Windows containers.
+Let's get to know some terms you'll find useful as you start to work with Windows containers:

 - Container host: A physical or virtual computer system configured with the Windows container feature.
 The container host will run one or more Windows containers.
 - Sandbox: The layer that captures all write actions (such as file system modifications, registry modifications, or software installations) when you start the container.
 - Container OS image: The first layer in the image layers of a container that provides the container's operating system environment.
-A Container OS image is immutable and can't be modified.
+A container OS image can't be modified.
 - Container image: An image that captures a modified container's sandbox and can be used to recreate that modified image in new containers.
 For example, let’s say you've deployed a container from the Windows Server Core OS image, and then install MySQL on the container.
 If you create a new image from this modified container, you can deploy that image in a new container with the changes you made to the first container (in this case, installing MySQL).
 However, the container image would function as a layer on top of the container OS image instead of replacing it altogether.
 - Container repository: The local repository that stores your container image and its dependencies each time you create a new image.
 You can reuse stored images as many times as you want on the container host.
 You can also store the container images in a public or private registry, such as Docker Hub, so they can be used across many different container hosts.

 ![Container fundamentals](media/containerfund.png)